AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Email Deliverability*

-A metric that allows Operators to measure the success of a campaign in reaching their recipients’ inbox without bouncing or being marked as spam.
+Deliverability allows you to measure the success of your campaigns reaching your recipients’ inbox without bouncing, or being marked as spam.
+More precisely, email deliverability refers to the set of characteristics that determine a message’s ability to reach its destination, via a personal email address, within a short time, and with the expected quality in terms of content and format.

 Learn more about [Deliverability](../../delivery/using/about-deliverability.md).
 +++